 Auf meiner letzten USA Reise habe ich im Mai 2011 beim Versuch einen Permit für den Hike zur Wave zu ergattern einen Amerikaner aus Los Angeles kennen gelernt.
-Alan ist ein dufter Typ und wir hatten viel Spaß zusammen.
+Allan ist ein dufter Typ und wir hatten viel Spaß zusammen.
 Er hat mir damals erzählt, dass es einige Tage später im Monument Valley an zwei Tagen eine spezielle Konstellation von Sonne und Tafelbergen geben wird.
 Wir haben uns dort wieder getroffen und mein Bild dieses Events habe ich den “Vasenius Shadow” genannt.
 Sein Sohn hat eine Weile später in Web aus Spaß mal nach seinem Namen gesucht und dann ein Video eines verrückten Deutschen gefunden der etwas von einem “Vasenius Schatten” erzählt hat.
 Das war ich!

 Hope all is going well with you.